wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/grpc-server/readme.md

    }
    ```

-   For Mainnet, the configuration file is located at `/etc/waves/waves.conf`, for Testnet at `/etc/waves-testnet/waves.conf`, for Testnet at `/etc/waves-stagenet/waves.conf`.
+   For Mainnet, the configuration file is located at `/etc/waves/waves.conf`, for Testnet at `/etc/waves-testnet/waves.conf`, for Stagenet at `/etc/waves-stagenet/waves.conf`.

 4. Restart the node.